The Royal Scots Museum

 Monday to Friday 9.30 a.m. to 3.45 p.m during Winter.

 Weekdays and weekends 9.30 a.m. to 4.45 p.m. during Summer.

 (Timings may be changed without notice)

 PLEASE NOTE THAT THE MUSEUM WILL BE CLOSED FOR THE CHRISTMAS HOLIDAY PERIOD FROM THURSDAY 19 DECEMBER - MONDAY 6 JANUARY.
-IT WILL ALSO BE CLOSED ON THE FOLLOWING WEEKENDS; SUNDAY 8 DECEMBER; 14, 15 DECEMBER; 11, 12 JANUARY FOR COLLECTION MANAGEMENT PURPOSES.
+IT WILL ALSO BE CLOSED ON THE FOLLOWING WEEKENDS; SUNDAY 8 DECEMBER; 14,15 DECEMBER; 11,12 - 18,19 - 25,26 JANUARY; AND 1, 2 FEBRUARY FOR COLLECTION MANAGEMENT PURPOSES.

 Admission is free but voluntary donations are welcome.